 - The Ontario Transit Tax Credit effective date is July 1, 2017, so only transportation expenses incurred after that date are eligible.

-- For 2018, eligible seniors may claim the amount for the full year up to $3,000 and receive up to $450.
+- As of 2018, eligible older adults may claim the amount for the full year up to $3,000 and receive up to $450.